-- "• It releases self-interest from moral restraints. - It erodes all social ties other than purely economic ones and/or converts social relationships into instrumental ones ("commodifies" them). - It promotes a preoccupation with narrow individual advantage at the expense of responsibility to the community or social obligations. - It substitutes competition for voluntary cooperation. - It favors materialistic or hedonistic values."
+"It releases self-interest from moral restraints.

+It erodes all social ties other than purely economic ones and/or converts social relationships into instrumental ones ("commodifies" them).

+It promotes a preoccupation with narrow individual advantage at the expense of responsibility to the community or social obligations.

+It substitutes competition for voluntary cooperation.

+It favors materialistic or hedonistic values."

 Maitland (1997:18)

-Maitland certainly has a point and social enterprises need to be aware of the tensions in the ideology of the market.
-As MacIntyre suggests; "the normal operation of the market offers people powerful inducements to desert the virtues.
+Maitland certainly has a point and social enterprises need to be aware of the tensions in the ideology of the market as an entrepreneurial platform.
+As MacIntyre suggests "the normal operation of the market offers people powerful inducements to desert the virtues.
 If not by inclination, then in self defence, people find themselves compelled to conform to market norms of behaviour."
-(As quoted in Maitland (1997:20).

-How social enterprises are in practice dealing with the desertion of their virtues needs further research.
-Seanor et al (2007) provide some light when discussing case studies, evidencing the engagement of organisations with the market as something of a 'smash and grab' - where organisations could be described as moving out of the 'homelands' of the social (virtuous) sector into the 'wilds' of the market terrain (business-like world) to win contracts, and then retreating back into the homelands and comfort zone whilst delivering the project.
-When considering the sentiments of the theory of the market, it becomes only too real what social organisations 'give up' on their forays into murky waters, Keller (2007) adds;
+(As quoted in Maitland (1997:20)).
+How social enterprises practice dealing with the desertion of their virtues needs further research.
+Seanor et al. (2007) provide some light when discussing case studies, evidencing the engagement of organisations with the market (through socially constructed world views) as something of a 'smash and grab' - where organisations could be described as moving out of the 'safety' of the social (virtuous) sector into the 'wilds' of the market terrain (business-like world) to win contracts, and then retreating back into the comfort zone whilst delivering projects.
+When considering the sentiments of the theory of the market, it becomes only too apparent what social organisations 'give up' on their forays into murky waters, Keller (2007) adds:

-"economics is amoral and that it cannot be used to answer normative questions like the fairness of the distribution of income.
+"economics is amoral in [?] that it cannot be used to answer normative questions like the fairness of the distribution of income.
 In essence, the neoclassical economic ideal presents us with an ethic by placing economic efficiency before us as the highest end, and utility/profit maximization as the only means to that end."

-There may however be some hope for those social enterprises that do not enter the murky waters, as Maitland (1997) suggests, that those who cultivate the virtues of the social, will be a source of economic benefit1 and may be more successful in the marketplace because of the valuable ethical capital they possess.
+There may however be some hope, as Maitland (1997) suggests, that those who cultivate the virtues of the social will be a source of economic benefit1 and may be more successful in the marketplace because of the valuable ethical capital they possess.
+We will return to this argument later in the paper.